 When do courses take place?

 The Seven Oaks Adult Learning Centre operates from September to June.
 Our first term begins in September and continues until the end of January.
 The second term begins in February and continues until the end of June.

 *NO CLASSES ON FRIDAYS*

 When can I start?

-Registration is held at the beginning of each quarter (August, November, January, April).
+Registration is held in August and January.
 If a student feels they have the prior learning of any course offered at the Learning Centre, they can work toward a prior learning assessment and recognition at any time during the school year.

 How long will it take to finish the course(s)?

 As with any other provincially mandated course, there will be 110 hours of class time for a full course and 55 hours for a half.
-The courses offered at Seven Oaks ALC will take either 9 weeks (daily) or 18 weeks (2 times a week), depending on scheduling and course start up time.
+The courses offered at Seven Oaks ALC will take 18 weeks (2 times a week) to complete, depending on scheduling and course start up time.